MacBook Pro 2018: Apple’s Radical MacBook Redesign Seems To Be Finally Reaching Its Maturity

 This is true for the 13-inch MacBook Pro models as well, as Geekbench scores showed a massive 81-86 percent increase in multi-core performance over its 2017 counterpart, thanks to its 2.7GHz quad-core Intel Core i7 processor, with Turbo Boost up to 4.5GHz.

-As noted in a 9to5Mac report, the 2018 MacBook Pro series also introduces support for up to 32GB of RAM — something that is considered a prerequisite to upcoming laptops in toady’s flagship notebook market. iFixit, a website dedicated to teardowns and analysis of tech devices, have also found an improved butterfly keyboard for the 2018 MacBook Pro series, making an upgrade to the latest iterations of the devices an even more justified purchase.
+As noted in a 9to5Mac report, the 2018 MacBook Pro series also introduces support for up to 32GB of RAM — something that is considered a prerequisite to upcoming laptops in today’s flagship notebook market. iFixit, a website dedicated to teardowns and analysis of tech devices, have also found an improved butterfly keyboard for the 2018 MacBook Pro series, making an upgrade to the latest iterations of the devices an even more justified purchase.

 The 2018 MacBook Pro series is expected to be available later this year.